 Taken together, these cases show that it is now much harder to prove that sexual remarks constitute a “hostile work environment” under the law.
 Though unwanted physical contact remains a clear example of prohibited workplace conduct, words alone must directed at the plaintiff herself (or himself) on dozens of occasions over a relatively brief period of perhaps one to two years, and must be even more severe than the egregious comments described herein.

 The lesson for employees is this: Do not be quick to file a sexual harassment case based on words alone.
 If you do, the burden will be extreme and you must keep detailed notes of what was said, when it was said, and who said it.
 On the other hand, the lesson for employers is this: If you have the misfortune of being sued for sexual harassment conduct in your workplace, the courts will support you unless the plaintiff can prove that they were physically touched, offered a job or promotion in exchange for sex, or they were subjected to direct, severe, and nearly constant verbal harassment.

-Noah Green is an attorney and partner at the firm of Green and Stewart, P.C. in Pasadena, CA. He can be reached at (626) 395-7686 or firstname.lastname@example.org.
+Noah Green is an attorney and partner at the firm of The Green Firm, P.C. in Pasadena, CA. He can be reached at (626) 395-7686 or firstname.lastname@example.org.